thornAvery/kep-hack/README.md

 Evolution Methods for new Pokemon
 ====
 Due to the odd way some new Pokemon evolve, methods are listed here.
-- Beta Pokemon are included with their original methods.
+- Prototype Pokemon are included with their original methods.
 - Some Pokemon will have methods from the Spaceworld '97 demo to be closer to, or functional in the context of, RBY.
 Sometimes the newer version is available (eg. Metal Coat evolutions) for the sake of familiarity.
 - To accomodate new additions and ensure everything makes sense, some Pokemon have also had their methods changed.
 These situations are usually very extreme.